awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-cloudwatchmetrics.md

 Amazon OpenSearch Service publishes data from your domains to Amazon CloudWatch\.
 CloudWatch lets you retrieve statistics about those data points as an ordered set of time\-series data, known as *metrics*\.
 OpenSearch Service sends metrics to CloudWatch in 60\-second intervals\.
 If you use General Purpose or Magnetic EBS volumes, the EBS volume metrics update only every five minutes\.
 For more information about Amazon CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

 The OpenSearch Service console displays a series of charts based on the raw data from CloudWatch\.
 Depending on your needs, you might prefer to view cluster data in CloudWatch instead of the graphs in the console\.
 The service archives metrics for two weeks before discarding them\.
-The metrics are provided at no extra charge\.
+The metrics are provided at no extra charge, but CloudWatch still charges for creating dashboards and alarms\.
+For more information, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

 OpenSearch Service publishes the following metrics to CloudWatch:
 + [Cluster metrics](#managedomains-cloudwatchmetrics-cluster-metrics)